Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 Recall that in the [chapter on actions](./03_actions.md), we learned that a shortcut trigger, or keybinding, is made up of any number of modifier keys, along with exactly one non-modifier.

-To react to the user pressing such a shortcut, [`ShortcutEventController`](@ref), which has an easier-to-use and more flexible interface as compared to `KeyEventController`.
+To react to the user pressing such a shortcut, we should use [`ShortcutEventController`](@ref), which has an easier-to-use and more flexible interface than `KeyEventController`.

 We first need an `Action`, which we associate a shortcut trigger with: